f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 |lab1-002|

-Before we get started, please take not of your namespace, in the event you need any further support throughout this lab.
-The Distributed Cloud services allows you to manage permissions via namespaces.
+Before we get started, please take note of your namespace, in the event you need any further support throughout this lab.
+The Distributed Cloud console allows you to manage permissions via namespaces.
 For example, you can have a namespace for testing and another one for production.
+Every participant will have a unique namespace for this lab.

 |lab1_namesp|